-Parents of cleft-affected children often find it helpful to A baby should have his or her first appointment with a dentist after the first tooth erupts and no later than 12 connect with other families with similar experiences. months of age.
-At the first appointment, the dentist will Several support groups are available on the Internet.
-Also, examine the baby's mouth and educate parents on good many families find continuous support from in-person oral health habits for life.
-He or she may also recommend groups.
-Parent/patient support groups are organizations a home fluoride treatment.
-The American Dental of individuals and families who meet to share common Association (ADA) recommends early brushing and the concerns and ideas.
-Ask your cleft team, your local health use of fluoride in infants and toddlers. providers, or ACPA Family Resources for help finding a group in your area.
+A baby should have his or her first appointment with a dentist after the first tooth erupts and no later than 12 months of age.
+At the first appointment, the dentist will examine the baby's mouth and educate parents on good oral health habits for life.
+He or she may also recommend a home fluoride treatment.
+The American Dental Association (ADA) recommends early brushing and the use of fluoride in infants and toddlers.